7 Credit Cards for Families Who Love to Travel

 Scene+ is a flexible points currency that can be applied against any travel purchase at a value of 1 cent per point.†

-The current welcome bonus of up to 40,000 Scene+ points† is therefore equivalent to $400 that can be used to offset travel costs on your credit card statement.† This is a great way to redeem for any hotel, vacation rental, tour, excursion, or flight booked with any vendor without needing to worry about award space availability.
+You can use the points earned from the card’s welcome bonus and your daily spending to easily offset travel costs on your credit card statement.
+This is a great way to redeem for any hotel, vacation rental, tour, excursion, or flight booked with any vendor without needing to worry about award space availability.

-With a minimum income requirement of just $12,000,† it also makes it a great starter card for your working teenager, especially if they love going to the movies or attending sports games.
+With a minimum income requirement of just $12,000,† it also makes it a great starter card for your working teenager, especially if they love going to the movies and sports games, or just staying at home binging on Netflix.

 Although the elevated earning rates only apply to spending within Canada, the no foreign exchange fees feature makes this a great card to use outside Canada as well.
 This feature will save you 2.5% on every transaction you make abroad, which can certainly add up when travelling as a family.

-If you’re looking for something with wider merchant acceptance as a non-Amex card, consider getting the Scotiabank Passport Visa Infinite Card as an alternative, which also offers no foreign exchange fees.
+If you’re looking for something with wider merchant acceptance as a non-Amex card, consider getting the Scotiabank Passport® Visa Infinite* Card as an alternative, which also offers no foreign transaction fees.

 For an annual fee of $150, you earn 2–3 Scene+ points per dollar spent on categories similar to those above, and you’ll receive six complimentary lounge visits per year through the Visa Airport Companion Program.†